 Ankylosing spondylitis.
-Labelled artworks and MRI scan (magnetic resonance imaging, left) of side views of the cervical (neck) spine in ankylosing spondylitis.
-This form of arthritis causes inflammation and deformation of the spinal joints.
-The front of the spine is at left in each view, with a normal cervical spine at top right.
-The vertebrae (C1 to C7) are labelled.
-A disc subluxion (dislocated spinal joint, C5-C6), diffuse osteopenia (decreased bone density, C3), an epidural haematoma, and anterior and posterior longitudinal ligament calcification are present, with the latter torn.
+Labelled artworks and X-ray (right) of side views of the cervical (neck) spine in ankylosing spondylitis.
+This condition is a form of arthritis which causes inflammation and deformation of the spinal joints.
+The front of the spine is at left in each view, with a normal cervical spine at top left.
+The vertebrae (C1 to C7) are labelled, with a disc subluxion (dislocated spinal joint) arrowed for the C5-C6 joint.
+Diffuse osteopenia (decreased bone density, C3) and anterior and posterior longitudinal ligament calcification are present, with the latter torn.
 Management of symptoms is with physiotherapy, painkillers and anti-inflammatory drugs.

 Model release not required.
 Property release not required.